-1. Natu Activ ire of the vity The size and the equipment associated with the activity should be taken into consideration.
+1. Nature of the Activity consideration.
 For example: A small park with a limited number of slides and benches would not be expected to serve a large neighborhood.
 In the same way, a larger park that can accommodate a considerable number of people would not be expected to serve just the immediately adjacent properties.
 The same applies to improvements or assistance to an alleyway versus a small two-lane street versus an arterial four-lane street within the same neighborhood.
-The service area for each of these infrastructure projects will be different in size and tion of Activity population.
+The service area for each of these infrastructure projects will be different in size and 2.
+Location of the Activity population.
 The immediate area surrounding a facility or improvement is expected to be included in the service area.
 Additionally, when a facility is located near the boundary of a particular block group, its service area could likely include portions of the adjacent block groups as well as the one in which it is located.
 If the activity's service area overlaps into multiple block groups, the entirety of the data for all block groups may be used.
-3. Acce essibility Geographic barriers can separate and preclude persons residing in a nearby area from taking advantage of a facility or improvement.
+3. Accessibility Geographic barriers can separate and preclude persons residing in a nearby area from taking advantage of a facility or improvement.
 Other limits to accessibility can include access fees, language barriers, time, or duration that an activity is available, access to transportation and parking, etc. 4.
 Availability of Comparable activities within the service area should be taken into account so Comparable that the service area does not overlap with the service area of another Activities comparable activity.
-5. Boundaries The service area for some public facilities and services are determined based on for Facilities specified and established boundaries or districts.
+5. Boundaries The service area for some public facilities and services are determined base for Facilities specified and established boundaries or districts.
 Examples of such services and and Public facilities are police precincts, fire stations, and schools.
 Services